MCSP, BSc (Hons), PGrad Dip CBT, PhD

 I am a clinical specialist physiotherapist at my local hospital where I see a range of patients who might benefit from psychologically informed physiotherapy.

-I live in the Wirral with my husband and two young children, all of whom are highly obedient.
+I live in the Wirral with my husband and two children, all of whom are highly obedient.
 I am also prone to fantasies about an ordered home life.

 One and two day courses on the cognitive behavioural approach in the management of predominantly physical health problems.